Cydeo-Alumni/JavaProgrammingFastTrack7/README.md

 How is your java experience?How do you rate your java skill?
 Do you have experience with java? etc

 I have 5 years of java programming experience.
 I used java for building automation frameworks and test automation development.
-I am comfortable with core java, flow control, string manipulation, collections, Object oriented programming, exception handling using java.
+I am comfortable with core java, flow control, string manipulation, collections, Object oriented programming, exception handling, debugging using java.

 Why did you choose java for automation?